BeAPI/log-wp-redirects/readme.txt

 * Improved database schema management using WordPress's dbDelta() function
 * Added new filter `lwr_pre_insert_data` to modify data before database insertion
 * Increased field size for x_redirect_by from 100 to 255 characters
-* Added Composer support for easier installation in modern WordPress projects

 = 1.0.1 =
 * Added new filter `lwr_should_log_redirect` to control which redirects are logged